 Environmental Risk Factors

-Environmental risk factors include peer pressure, lack of parental supervision, or access to resources like healthcare and education.
+What is a getaway drug risk factor?
+Environmental risk factors that increace the likelyhood of getaway drug use include peer pressure, lack of parental supervision, or access to resources like healthcare perscriptions and or medications.

 The Role of Gateway Drugs in Substance Abuse